cfedersp/airflow-walkthru/README.md

 Can a DAG start a run of another DAG? probably?
 Bottom line is Airflow gives us a 'reactive' platform, but it doesn't react to external events - it reacts to well defined events within itself.

-Provided vars:
-dag_run: globals for that particular run instance

-Configuring DAGs:
-Params appear in the Airflow UI, and can be used to manually trigger DAGs from a web browser, but have nowhere else.
-Hosted airflow may not support params at all.

-DAG Config do not appear in the UI, but can be passed from the command line or REST.
-DAG Config usage:
-airflow trigger_dag --conf {"file_variable": "/path/to/file"} dag_id
-dag_run.conf.get("message")

 Config Examples:
 airflow dags trigger --conf '{"warehouseDir": "/tmp", "dateDir": "2025-07-06", "fileName":"inventory.json"}' ProcessFileForDay